Kaleidescape Explained: Hardware, Movie Store and How to Choose Your System

 Kaleidescape’s current product range is more accessible than it has ever been.
 Here is every option and what it is for.

-Strato V — The Flagship 4K Player
+Strato V — The Established 4K Flagship

 Strato E — Entry-Level 4K